TnmSpiroct/Exoprosopa/README.md

   Thankyou for playing this mod!<br>
   You can contributes maps or give suggestions on Exoprosopa Server!<br><br>

-  V0.6 TnmSpiroct
+  V0.615 TnmSpiroct

-  - Fix Morph Bridge Makes Game Crash
-  - Boulder Sound
-  - Description Small Fix
-  - Map Fix
+  - Smoother Progression
-  - QOL
+  - Terraformic Basin Nerf